-400m radius of town centre.
+1 400m radius of town centre.
 Eltham Road should be reopened - new road to be abandoned as it would be dangerous.
-If this area is upzoned it should only be to R3 - town houses and villas - with substantial plantings to match streetscape.

-Medium density proposed here is beyond 400m from the town centre and is incongruous and opportunistic - villas and town houses only may be acceptable.

-WTTRAG recognise, reluctantly, that there may be an argument to support increased housing, despite being beyond 400m from the station, accepting to some degree a potential for townhouses and villas up to 2 storeys.
-However, high land values make such modest density difficult to develop economically and accordingly the DLEP proposes 3-5 storey development.
+If this area is upzoned it In relation to the request to rezone the area to the west of Wolseley Road, there is currently no Council resolution requiring staff to consider should only be to $R3 - town$ houses and villas - further rezoning within the Lindfield Town with substantial plantings to match streetscape.
+Centre area.
+Any further rezoning in this area Medium density proposed here is beyond 400m may be considered during the comprehensive LEP process if required.
+It is also unlikely that from the town centre and is incongruous and further rezoning would be supported by the opportunistic - villas and town houses only may community.
+1 be acceptable.
+WTTRAG recognise, reluctantly, that there may be an argument to support increased housing, despite being beyond 400m from the station, accepting to some degree a potential for 1 townhouses and villas up to 2 storeys.
+However, 1 high land values make such modest density difficult to develop economically and accordingly the DLEP proposes 3-5 storey development.
 Given that the medium density area is between at least 500m and 700m from the station, there are no other medium density zones in the DLEP this far from the station, and the need to protect the unique character of this area (acknowledged by Council), there is no town planning justification for introducing medium density into Precinct P. The primary reason appears to be to facilitate the relocation of Masada College, by making the move more financially viable.
 This should not drive planning decisions.
-A more appropriate approach would be to defer medium density zoning over Precinct P till designated areas closer to o the station are developed. s the state are the respect.
-N viable at current value levels and risk profiles.
+A more appropriate approach would be to defer medium density zoning over Precinct P till designated areas closer to the station are developed.
+Masada College and North Shore Synagogue object to rezoning to townhouses in Precinct P: The value of the R3 land for townhouses is significantly less than its conservative value as freestanding housing- there is no commercial incentive in the land re-developing as townhouses.
+Redevelopment as townhouses is simply not viable at current value levels and risk profiles.
 To be a viable development form and to cater to the market, the R3 area needs to permit strata apartments which will require a R4 zoning and an FSR of 1:1 rather than 0.8:1.
 It would be appropriate to allow buildings of up to 3.6 storeys, with the upper storey set back further from roadways and neighbours.
-Refer detailed discussion in the body of the report in relation to Precinct P - bounded by Wolseley and Treatts Roads Refer recommendations in the body of the report in relation to Precinct P-bounded by Wolseley and Treatts Roads • "multi dwelling housing" which appear cluttered and illogical, and do nothing to optimise site planning, resident amenity, or scaled relationship to surrounding substantial
+The R4 rezoning is over a large area of land set back against the railway land, but is restricted to 3.6 storeys and 1:1 FSR, which is of marginal viability.
+This land would be appropriately zoned R4 at 4.6 storeys and 1.3:1 FSR, in accordance with Hill Thalis' original recommendation.
+(See submission 50).
+See detailed Woodbury Bell viability study - Attachment A. The draft DCP shows R3 footprints for the "multi dwelling housing" which appear cluttered and illogical, and do nothing to optimise site planning, resident amenity, or scaled relationship to surrounding substantial Refer detailed discussion in the body of the report in relation to Precinct P - bounded by Wolseley and Treatts Roads Refer recommendations in the body of the report in relation to Precinct P - bounded by Wolseley and Treatts Roads